 Ongoing work means recurring tasks, whether you are doing monthly optimization on an ongoing marketing campaign as an agency, or quarterly reporting and filing as an accountant firm.
 Define any tasks you wish to be created automatically each time a period is added to the retainer.
 Some default tasks may already be added based on the retainer type.
 You can easily edit or remove those tasks from the list.
 Learn more about Template Tasks.

 Set up a template task by clicking the Create Task Template button.
-For example, if every period your client has new website graphics which require updating on their live website, you can add this as a templated task.
+For example, if every period your client has new website graphics that require updating on their live website, you can add this as a templated task.

 Start date -The date that work should commence on this task.
 The options for setting the start date are very flexible.

 Due date - The date that all work on the task should be completed.
 The options for setting the due date are also very flexible.
 In the image above, the task is configured to start 5 days after the period commences, and will be due 5 days after the task starts.

 Skills - Any required skills needed to complete the task.